oracle/soda-for-java/doc/Getting-started-example.md

 *    orajsoda-version.jar.
 The SODA jar.
 Download the latest version [here](https://github.com/oracle/soda-for-java/releases).

 Compile and run testSODA.java, making sure the necessary jars are in the classpath.
+JDK 6 or above is required.
 For example, assuming you're in the directory where the jars are located, do:

     javac -classpath "orajsoda.jar" testSODA.java
     java -classpath "orajsoda-version.jar:ojdbc6.jar:javax.json-1.0.4.jar:." testSODA